xieyan0811/videocraft/README.md

 * Control speaking speed during recording to ensure the content is clear and understandable.
 * When using edge_tts in mainland China, set up a proxy to avoid a 403 error.
 * It is advisable to test with short videos initially and confirm success before processing full videos.

+## License

+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](./LICENSE) file.